Trump Evidence Withheld – Congress DEMANDS Answers

 Jordan’s letter highlights the Judiciary Committee’s authority under Rule X of the House Rules to conduct oversight of criminal justice matters and civil liberties.
 He referenced the Supreme Court’s recognition of Congress’s broad oversight power, which includes inquiries into the administration of existing laws and studies of proposed laws to remedy social, economic, or political issues.

-The House Judiciary Committee has set a new deadline of July 2, 2024, for AG James to provide the requested information.
+The House Judiciary Committee set a new deadline of July 2, 2024, for AG James to provide the requested information.
 If she fails to comply, Jordan indicated that the committee is prepared to use a compulsory process to obtain the documents.
 “Preventing politically driven prosecutions of both current and former Presidents by elected state and local prosecutors is a clear and significant concern for Congress,” Jordan wrote.

 This development comes amid heightened political tensions surrounding the prosecution of Donald Trump.
 Manhattan District Attorney Alvin Bragg, who led the investigation, and Colangelo are scheduled to testify before the House Select Subcommittee on the Weaponization of the Federal Government on July 12.
-This testimony will take place just one day after Trump’s sentencing in the hush-money case.

 In a statement to Newsweek, a spokesperson for Bragg’s office defended the prosecution and criticized the spread of misinformation.
 “It undermines the rule of law to spread dangerous misinformation, baseless claims, and conspiracy theories following the jury’s return of a full-count felony conviction in People v.
 Trump,” the spokesperson said.